Lincoln Park

 Notable Features

 The park's landscape rolls gently with manicured lawns and mature trees, while some areas are left a bit wilder, embracing their natural state.
-On clear days, you can catch stunning views of the Empire State Plaza rising above the treeline - an ideal juxtaposition of nature and architecture.
-History buffs will appreciate the James Hall Office, a National Historic Landmark tucked within the grounds, while the Thomas O'Brien Academy of Science and Technology (TOAST) brings youthful energy to the park.
+On clear days, you can catch views of the Empire State Plaza rising above the treeline.
+History buffs will appreciate the James Hall Office in the park's southwestern corner - a National Historic Landmark built around 1852 for geologist James Hall.
+Despite its modest appearance, the building later took on a community role in the park's early days, hosting indoor children's activities and subsequently housing the Sunshine School, a transitional program for at-risk students.
+The Thomas O'Brien Academy of Science and Technology (TOAST) also brings youthful energy to the park, and adjacent to its Outdoor Learning Center sits the Geological Rock Park, a publicly accessible exhibit featuring 50 boulders weighing one to two tons each, sourced from locations across New York State.

 Recreational Facilities